oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_loadbalancer_load_balancer_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>A string to append to the header value.
-The resulting header value must conform to RFC 7230.</div>
+The resulting header value must conform to RFC 7230.
+With the following exceptions: *  value cannot contain `$` *  value cannot contain patterns like `{variable_name}`.
+They are reserved for future extensions.
+Currently, such values are invalid.</div>
                                             <div>Example: `example_suffix_value`</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>